Erny23/JobApplyBot/README.md

   - **Status** (viewed or not viewed).
 - **Location Filtering**: Filters job postings based on location parameters (currently, this feature does not use the `.env` file).

-# Getting Started

-To get started with JobApplyBot, clone the repository and follow the installation instructions in the documentation.

-# Prerequisites 📋

-To run **JobApplyBot**, ensure you have the following installed on your system:

 # Core Dependencies

 - **[Node.js](https://nodejs.org/)** (v23.3.0 or higher).